tradewelltech/beavers/docs/concepts/1_dag.md

 ## Connecting Nodes (aka `map`)

 Nodes are connected by calling the `map` function.
-Stream node can be connected to state node, and vice versa.
+Stream nodes can be connected to state nodes, stream nodes or const nodes, and vice versa.
-Same thing applies to const nodes.

 > :warning: The `map` function doesn't execute the underlying node.
 > Instead it adds a node to the dag